 Josh’s love of drawing and painting is evident from his piles of sketchbooks and canvases dating back as far as he can remember.
 With little formal training, his art was always a hobby and has only recently developed into a more integral part of his life.
-Within the last few years his art has been a part of exhibitions in Seattle, Jackson Hole, Boise, Sun Valley and Bend, Oregon.
-Additionally, his art was chosen as a major component in Patagonia’s Fly Fishing apparel for the 2011 and 2012 seasons and his drawing of a Deschutes River Redside was chosen as the image to represent Patagonia’s 2001 World Trout Initiative.
+Within the last few years his art has been a part of exhibitions in Seattle, Bozeman, Crested Butte, Breckenridge, Jackson Hole, Boise, Coeur D’Alene, Sun Valley and Bend.
+He was recently the Idaho Conservation League’s 2016 Artist in Residence, and spent a year developing a portfolio of Idaho specific art.
+Additionally, his art was chosen as a major component in Patagonia’s Fly Fishing apparel for the 2011 – 2017 seasons and is a big part of Montana Fly Company’s Artist Series of merchandise.

-Although his career as an artist is becoming a bigger part of his life, he still juggles a career as a high school humanities teacher, spends as much time as possible exploring Idaho with his wife and two year old daughter and, on occasion, chases a trout or steelhead.
+Although his career as an artist is a big part of his life, he still juggles a career as a high school history and comparative religions teacher, spends as much time as possible exploring Idaho with his wife and eight year old daughter and, on occasion, chases a trout or steelhead.
 What has made this transition to art most exciting is the realization that many people share his fascination, affection and affliction for fish.
-His portfolio, upcoming shows and news about his art can be found at his website, tightlinestudio.com in addition to his Facebook page.
+His portfolio, upcoming shows and news about his art can be found at his website in addition to his Facebook and Instagram pages.